-Mr. Javed Tapia is an entrepreneur responsible for the growth of several companies under the umbrella brand "Clover".
-Having started his career with the flagship brand 'Clover Realty' - Mr. Tapia has established a strong presence for the Clover Group in areas such as Information Technology, digital payments, and renewable energy.
-In the year 2000, he spearheaded the open-source revolution in India through a joint venture - Red Hat India with Red Hat Inc. and expanded the company's footprint across South Asia.
+Mr. Javed Tapia is a serial entrepreneur who has founded companies in areas such as Information Technology (Clover Infotech), Premium Commercial and Residential Real Estate development (Clover Realty), Renewable Energy (Clover Solar), and Fintech (through brands such as Slonkit and Moneykit).
+He spearheaded the open-source revolution in India through a joint venture - Red Hat India with Red Hat Inc. in the year 2000 and expanded the company's footprint across South Asia.